Guidelines for Submitting Proposals for IRB Review

 If the Principal Investigator is a student, the Application for Review must be signed by a faculty sponsor, and the name and contact information for the faculty sponsor should be included on the consent form.

-The IRB Application, Research Summary, and supporting materials should be submitted to Amy Emmert, Scripps College.
+The IRB Application, Research Summary, and supporting materials should be submitted to your dropbox on the IRB Sakai site.